dingjikerbo/Android-BluetoothKit/README.md

     android:required="true" />
 ```

-3、android:minSdkVersion should be not less than 18

-4、Declare BluetoothService in AndroidManifest, you can set the process in which service runs in.
+3、Declare BluetoothService in AndroidManifest, you can set the process in which service runs in.

 ```
 <service android:name="com.inuker.bluetooth.library.BluetoothService"
     android:process=":bluetoothkit"/>
 ```

-5、Initial BluetoothClient as below:
+4、Initial BluetoothClient as below:

 ```Java
 BluetoothClient mClient = BluetoothClient.getInstance(context);
 ```

+Note, android:minSdkVersion should be not less than 18

 <br/>
 ## **Scan Device**